ArpitM4/InstaFam/Presentation.md

 ---

  Slide 8: Conclusion & Contact
-- Summary: Instafam is a unique, low-risk way for creators to monetize their audience via donations with exclusive rewards.
+- Summary: Sygil is a unique, low-risk way for creators to monetize their audience via donations with exclusive rewards.
 - Contact:
    - Name: Arpit Maurya
    - Email: [your email]